-Outstanding care every time St George's NHS University Hospitals /// Our Process Perspective NHS Foundation Trust The Trust's Four Hour Operating Standard performa against a target of 95%.
-Performance was impacted and ambulance conveyances during the heatwave ir due to hig her attendance The Trust met two of the seven cancer standards for July 2020 and was non- compliant against the 14, 31 and 62 day standard.
-The Trust continued to access 15 weekly cancer sessions in the Independent Sector in the month of July and plans are in place to extend this to October 2020.
-The backlog has started to reduce and it is anticipated that it will be cleared by October whilst maintaining service for new referrals.
-The Trust's six week diagnostic performance improved slightly to 28.8% in August from 34.2% in July though the National Target is 1%.
-July 2020's RTT performance was 52.7% against a National target of 92% with 825 patients waiting longer than 52 weeks.
-The Trust has identified 295 patents that are suitable to be operated on at other South West London Trusts from Urology, ENT, and General Surgery.
-93 patients have been transferred, with 202 returning to St George's due to either patient choice or receiving surgeon opinion.
-Our Workforce Perspective Agency cost continues to be below its monthly \pounds 1.25m threshold with August spend at \pounds 1.11m.
-However the Trust total pay was \pounds 49.32m which is an \pounds 0.68 adverse position against a plan of \pounds 48.64m Appraisal and Revalidation for medical staff is to be re-started across the Trust as the processes were paused due to COVID-19.
-Recommendation The Board is asked to note the report.
-Supports Trust Strategic Objective: Treat the Patient; Treat the Person; Right Care; Right nt Place; F Right Time CQC Theme: Safe, Caring, Responsive, Effective, Well Led Single Oversight Framework Theme: Implications Quality of Care; Operational Performance Risk: NHS Constitutional Access Standards are not being risk remains that planned improvement actions fail to Legal/Regulatory: N/A Resources: Clinical and operational resources are actively priorit and performance Equality and Diversity: There is no equality and diversity impact arising from this report.
-The report does provide insights into the data which may address equality and diversity matter being asked to make a decision which impacts on ar disproportionately. workforce or but the E performance Board is not Previously Considered by: Trust Executive Committee Finance & Investment Subcommittee Quality & Safety Subcommittee Date 14 Sep 2020 17 Sep 2020 17 Sep 2020 Appendices: · ·
+-7/1 Our Process Perspective NHS Foundation Trust The Trust's Four Hour Operating Standard performa against a target of 95%.
+Performance was impacted and ambulance conveyances during the heatwave in I due to hi igher attendance The Trust met two of the seven cancer standards fo compliant against the 14, 31 and 62 day standard.
+I access 15 weekly cancer sessions in the Independent July and plans are in place to extend this to October started to reduce and it is anticipated that it will be a maintaining service for new referrals.
+The Trust ent Sector r 2020.
+Th continued to in the month of ne backlog has The Trust's six week diagnostic performance improved August from 34.2% in July though the National Targ y to 28.8% in July 2020's RTT performance was 52.7% against a 825 patients waiting longer than 52 weeks.
+The Trust patents that are suitable to be operated on at other from Urology, ENT, and General Surgery.
+93 patient with 202 returning to St George's due to either paties surgeon opinion. st has ide South We ts have be ntified 295 est London Trusts een transferred, Our Workforce Perspective Agency cost continues to be below its monthly £1.25 spend at £1.11m.
+However the Trust total pay was adverse position against a plan of £48.64m Appraisal and Revalidation for medical staff is to be as the processes were paused due to COVID-19. re-started d across the Trust Recommendation The Board is asked to note the report.
+Supports Trust Strategic Objective: Treat the Patient; Treat the Person; Right Care; Rig ht Place; Right Time CQC Theme: Safe, Caring, Responsive, Effective, Well Led Single Oversight Framework Theme: Implications Quality of Care; Operational Performance Risk: NHS Constitutional Access Standards are not being risk remains that planned improvement actions fail t Legal/Regulatory: N/A · Resources: Clinical and operational resources are actively priori and performance Equality and Diversity: There is no equality and diversity impact arising fror this report.
+The report does provide insights into the data which may address equality and diversity matte being asked to make a decision which impacts on a disproportionately. workforce er but the e performance Board is not Previously Considered by: Trust Executive Committee Finance & Investment Subcommittee Quality & Safety Subcommittee Date 14 Sep 2020 17 Sep 2020 17 Sep 2020 Appendices: Quality & Carety Cubcommittee 17 OGP 2020 L